dcreager/libcork/docs/errors.rst

 ``int`` or a pointer.
 The third character indicates whether the function you're *calling* returns an ``int`` or a pointer.)

+.. function:: void rie_check(call)

+   Call a function whose return value isn't enough to check for an error, when your function returns an ``int``.
+We'll use :c:func:`cork_error_occurred` to check for an error.
+If the nested function call returns an error, we propagate that error on.

 .. function:: void rii_check(call)

    Call a function that returns an ``int`` error indicator, when your